OCA/social/mass_mailing_custom_unsubscribe/README.rst

 * This module adds a security hash for mass mailing unsubscription URLs, which disables insecure URLs from mass mailing messages sent before its installation.
-This can be a problem, but anyway you'd get that problem in Odoo 11.0, so at least this addon will be forward-compatible with it.
+This can be a problem, but anyway you'd get that problem in Odoo 11.0, where https://github.com/odoo/odoo/pull/12040 was merged, so at least this addon will be forward-compatible with it.
+So, **this feature must be removed from here when migrating to v11**.
 * This module replaces AJAX submission core implementation from the mailing list management form, because it is impossible to extend it.
 When https://github.com/odoo/odoo/pull/14386 gets merged (which upstreams most